- A level requirements: AAB

 *based on subject area.

-During your time at Liverpool, you will have the opportunity to visit a continental European city to experience and analyse first-hand another country’s economy in your first year in addition to having the opportunity to study a modern language such as Catalan, Chinese, French, German, Italian, Spanish (various levels available) alongside your studies.
+During your time at Liverpool, we plan to go on a field trip to a European city to experience and analyse first-hand another country’s economy.
+You also have the opportunity to study a modern language, including; Arabic, Chinese, French, German, Italian, Japanese, Russian Spanish (various levels available) alongside your studies.

 The University of Liverpool Management School holds accreditation from AACSB, AMBA and EQUIS.
 This makes it one of an elite group of institutions worldwide to hold the gold standard triple accreditation.

-Accredited by the Institute of Export (IOE) and the Chartered Institute of Management Accountants (CIMA), our International Business programme is delivered with excellent teaching and quality content by expert academic staff who regularly publish high quality research used by global practitioners and policymakers.
+Accredited by the Chartered Institute of Management Accountants (CIMA), our International Business programme is delivered with excellent teaching and quality content by expert academic staff who regularly publish high quality research used by global practitioners and policymakers.

 Discover what you'll learn, what you'll study, and how you'll be taught and assessed.